lindyslewis/stelligent-u/01-cloudformation/lab-1.1.1/markdown.md

-# Lab 1.1.1 Guide

-## Lab 1.1.1: CloudFormation Template Requirements
+# Lab 1.1.1: CloudFormation Template Requirements

 Create the *most minimal CFN template possible* that can be used to create an AWS Simple Storage Service (S3) Bucket.